Thoracoscopy

 A complication for cancer patients undergoing thoracoscopy is the seeding of the insertion site and areas of tissue manipulated by the scope and surgical instrument with cancer cells.

 When these instruments contact cancer cells, they can move them to previously unaffected tissues, essentially spreading the cancer.
-Though it is not common, giving the patient a dose of radiation can reduce the risk of seeding.
+Though it is not common, giving the patient a radiation dose can reduce the risk of seeding.